What is Universal Credit?

 - up to 7 days for your payment to be processed

-You will then be paid calendar monthly and in arrears.
-If you are used to working out your budget weekly or fortnightly you will need to think about how you'll manage your money for a whole month.
+You'll then be paid calendar monthly and in arrears.
+If you're used to working out your budget weekly or fortnightly you'll need to think about how you'll manage your money for a whole month.
 Continue to 'Help and Support for Universal Credit claimants and landlords' to find out about support available during and after this period.

 Help and Support for Universal Credit claimants and landlords